SIMEXP/psom/how_to_use_psom.md

+You can copy/paste the code of [`psom_demo_pipeline`](https://github.com/SIMEXP/psom/blob/master/psom_demo_pipeline.m) and execute it block by block to replicate this tutorial.

 # Code a pipeline

 ## Syntax
 A `job` is a Matlab/Octave command that takes files as inputs and produce files as outputs, along with some optional parameters.
 A `pipeline` is a just a list of jobs.
-You can copy/paste the code of [`psom_demo_pipeline`](https://github.com/SIMEXP/psom/blob/master/psom_demo_pipeline.m) and execute it block by block to replicate this tutorial.
+Each field of the pipeline is describing one job, including the following subfields.
+* `command` describes the matlab/octave command line(s) executed by the job.
+This is a necessary field.
+* `opt` contains any variable that is used by the job.
+This is an optional field.
+* `files_in` and `files_out` respectively describe the lists of input and output files, using either a string, a cell of strings or a nested structure whose terminal fields are strings/cell of strings.
+These are optional fields.
 ```matlab
 psom_gb_vars